 While the sounds produced often differed between scenes, the environments they were made in were similar.
 Many of the new indie groups and labels were based in student cities such as Raleigh in North Carolina, Athens in Georgia, and Seattle in Washington.
 Most big city punk and post-punk scenes were actually urban colonies within a bigger whole.
 It wasn’t a big mental step for fans attracted by music and groups from out of the way or marginalised places to engage with sounds from the seemingly even more remote Dunedin.
 An engagement profound enough to leave a cultural footprint, which endures to this day.

 Album number three, Some Disenchanted Evening, was recorded in Auckland in January and February 1989, following The Verlaines’ Sonic Youth support slot at The Powerstation.
 Downes still had some standout tunes left in ‘Jesus, What A Jerk’, ‘Whatever You Run Into’, ‘Down The Road’ and ‘Anniversary’.
-It was also their last album for Flying Nun Records until 2007, outside of the NZ release of Juvenilia in 1993.
+It was also their last album for Flying Nun Records until 2007, outside of the New Zealand release of Juvenilia in 1993.

 In September 1989, prior to their first American tour in October, which took in a frat house at Princeton University and a Halloween Ball in Toronto, Robbie Yeats left The Verlaines.
-His awkward apt beat would be missed.
+His awkward, apt beat would be missed.
 The Alpaca Brothers and Trash’s Steve Cournane replaced him.

 With manager Jo Downes, The Verlaines were back in Sydney in May 1990 to promote Some Disenchanted Evening, gathering favourable reviews in local media for a record that Graeme Downes credits as having more variety and percussive complexity than previous releases.